 Go to a house concert!
 Keep an ear out for house concerts in your area and attend one--there's usually never a bad seat in the house.

 Thank you for considering, and let me know if you're still interested, after all that?
 If you are out of my general area, I would ask my booking agent to save your contact for when I am touring in your area (and he will Not approach you about any of his other artists unless you ask--we respect your privacy and will not hound you.)
-Please feel free to contact me directly at my email address with any ideas or questions, or my agent John Laird (Americana Agency.)
+Please feel free to contact me directly at my email address with any ideas or questions, or my friendly booking agent John Laird (Americana Agency.)